peteh/python-igitur/README.md

-# Igitur an unofficial Python Library for Gaudeam
+# Igitur an unofficial CLI Tool and Python Library for Gaudeam

 ## Install Dependencies